rocky-linux/documentation/docs/guides/file_sharing/samba_file_share.md

 You can access the Samba share using the following URI (Note: replace `SERVER_IP` with the IP address or FQDN of your machine running Samba):

 * Windows: `\\SERVER_IP`
- * Linux/Mac: `smb://SERVER_IP`
+* Linux or Mac: `smb://SERVER_IP`

-`SERVER_IP` on the author's home network is `172.20.0.100` so while the instructions vary based on operating system the author will access the new share from their Fedora 40 laptop:
+`SERVER_IP` on the author's home network is `172.20.0.100` so while the instructions vary based on operating system, the author will access the new share from their Fedora 40 notebook:

 ![Fedora 40 Nautilus showing our Samba Share](../images/samba_nautilus.png)

-As you can see all files accessible on the server are also available on client machines.
+All files accessible on the server are also available on client machines.

 ## Conclusion